-Heathrow flights cancelled ahead of expected blast of snow and ice
+Ice warnings issued and flights cancelled as 'mini beast from the east' arrives

 -

+An amber weather warning for snow and ice is in place across north-west England, Yorkshire and the Midlands, as well as in London, the South East, and east of England, from 4pm on Saturday until 9am on Sunday.

+And a yellow warning for snow and ice in force for the entire day covers nearly the whole of Britain.

-More than 70 flights to or from Heathrow Airport on Saturday were cancelled ahead of the expected blast of snow and ice hitting the UK.
+More than 70 flights to or from Heathrow Airport on Saturday were cancelled due to the weather.

 Most of the cancellations were on short-haul routes, although British Airways services to New York and Chicago were among those affected.

-"We are working closely with our on-site Met Office to monitor the further snowfall expected throughout the weekend.

-"As always, we advise passengers to check their flight status with their airline before coming to the airport."

-Drivers are being urged to be prepared before setting out on journeys this weekend.

-Highways England, which manages motorways and major A-roads in England, advised motorists to avoid trans-Pennine roads "if possible".
+Drivers have also been urged to be prepared before setting out on journeys this weekend, with Highways England advising motorists to avoid trans-Pennine roads "if possible".

-It also called on drivers to stay off the M1 between junctions 35 (Rotherham) and 47 (Garforth), the M606 near Bradford and the M621 near Leeds.
+There were also calls not to drive on the M1 between junctions 35 (Rotherham) and 47 (Garforth), the M606 near Bradford and the M621 near Leeds unless absolutey necessary.

-Many motorists were stranded on roads when freezing conditions hit much of the country earlier this month.

 Highways England's head of road safety, Richard Leonard, said: "Our gritter drivers will be out treating our roads around the clock but it is still important to drive to the conditions when snow is forecast.